jweinst1/the-oblivion-language/chapter_two_connectors.md

 All connectors have some indication of direction, or the order in which units are related to one another.
 This is very important, because all processes need to have a clear starting and ending point.
 For example, `(6) -> <+3>` uses the right applicator connector, or `RAC` for short.
 This takes the left unit and applies it to the right unit.
 In contrast, `(6) <- <+3>` takes the right hand unit and applies it to the left hand unit, also called `LAC` for short.
 In the example, `<+3>` becomes `<+9>`.

 Now, at first glance, the applicators discussed above seem identical to each other, one just offering a "cool" variation of code being read backwards.
-However,
+However, when both the left hand and right hand applicators are used together, we can produce some very interesting effects.